vtex-sites/base.store/README.md

 touch src/components/ui/Button/index.tsx
 ```

-The `index.tsx` is just an export file, so it's content is really simple with:
+The `index.tsx` is just an export file, so its content is simple:

 ```tsx
 export { default } from './Button'